-(and others who are dealing with Identity debates)
+(for anarchists and others who are dealing with Identity debates)

-One of the most standard theories of developmental psychology is Erik Erikson’s psychosocial stages of development.
+One of the standard theories of developmental psychology is Erik Erikson’s psychosocial stages of development.
 The theory consists of 8 sequential stages of development, each with specific existential crises preoccupying an individual’s overall goals at different points in their life.
 While the sequential aspect of Erikson’s theory and the age boundaries defined by each crises have been criticized, it is overall supported to the extent that it has been scrutinized.
 Accepting the criticisms, I will simply list the stages and their associated crises that are described as a dichotomy:

 Basic trust vs. mistrust: Can I trust the world?